 Bipartisan Support Exists for Anti-SLAPP Legislation

 SLAPPs will exist as long as corporations and powerful individuals are willing to abuse the court system to intimidate and silence their critics.
 But anti-SLAPP legislation can help to reduce the threat.
 Anti-SLAPP legislation makes it easier for courts to dismiss these cases quickly to minimize the burden on those who have been targeted.
-Legislation can also impose sanctions, recovery of attorney fees, and other costs on the SLAPP bully.
+Legislation can also impose sanctions and other costs on the SLAPP bully.
 This can create a strong disincentive against the use of SLAPPs.

-Bipartisan support exists for anti-SLAPP legislation.
+Bipartisan support exists for anti-SLAPP legislation at the state level.
 In fact, some of the strongest anti-SLAPP laws on the books are in California and Texas.

 Despite the prevalence of SLAPPs across the country, Congress has not enacted a federal anti-SLAPP law.
 Members of Congress have proposed anti-SLAPP legislation in the past.
 In 2015, a Republican congressman from Texas introduced the SPEAK FREE Act of 2015 (H.R.
 2304), which obtained bipartisan support from 32 co-sponsors, as well as broad civil society support.
 However, the bill did not advance.